GabrielPK/PFAB/README.md

 My Samples for [Programming Projects for Advanced Beginners](https://robertheaton.com/2018/12/08/programming-projects-for-advanced-beginners/) in C++.

 ## #1: ASCII art
 This was pretty straightforward except for installing and getting [Magick++](https://imagemagick.org/Magick++/) to work on a windows machine.
+Solution: use Windows Subsystem for Linux.

 Sample Image: